wix-incubator/wixmedia-python/images.md

 ------|------------
-center|Focus on the center of the image, both vertical and horizontal center. top|Focus on the top of the image, horizontal center. top-left|Focus on the top left side of the image. top-right|Focus on the top right side of the image. bottom|Focus on the bottom of the image, horizontal center. bottom-left|Focus on the bottom left side of the image. bottom-right|Focus on the bottom right side of the image. left|Focus on the left side of the image, vertical center. right|Focus on the right side of the image, vertical center. face|Focus on a face on the image.
+center|Focus on the center of the image, both vertical and horizontal center. top|Focus on the top of the image, horizontal center. bottom|Focus on the bottom of the image, horizontal center. left|Focus on the left side of the image, vertical center. right|Focus on the right side of the image, vertical center. face|Focus on a face on the image.
 Detects a face in the picture and centers on it.
-When multiple faces are detected in the picture, the focus will be on one of them. faces|Focus on all faces in the image.
-Detects multiple faces and centers on them.
-Will do a best effort to have all the faces in the new image, depending on the size of the new canvas.
+When multiple faces are detected in the picture, the focus will be on one of them.

 resize_filter optional values + descriptions (view links):